getparagua/paragua-sesi/README.md

 SESI values range from 0 to 100.

-A value of 80 means that current stress is higher than 80 percent of historical observations.
+- A value of 80 means stress is higher than 80 percent of historical observations

-It does not imply an 80 percent probability of crisis.
+- It does not imply probability of crisis
-It does not imply expected return direction.
+- It does not imply price direction

-Structural and realized layers are interpreted jointly.
+Joint interpretation:

-When both SESI and SESI_structural are elevated, the system is in a structurally tight regime.
+- High SESI and high SESI_structural indicate structurally tight regime

-When SESI is high but structural is moderate, the regime reflects short-term shock dynamics.
+- High SESI with moderate structural suggests short-term shock

-Forward dislocation is defined as the difference between OMIP forward percentile and SESI_structural percentile.
+- Forward dislocation defined as OMIP percentile minus SESI_structural

-Large negative values indicate forward discounting relative to structural stress.
+Dislocation interpretation:

+- D ≤ -25 indicates forward discounting
-Large positive values indicate forward risk premium above structural stress.
+- D ≥ +25 indicates forward risk premium

 ---